Short Sunderland in New Zealand service: Entry to service

-Operational history
+Flying Boat Transport Flight

 The four Sunderlands formed the Flying Boat Transport Flight, operating from Hobsonville Air Force base in West Auckland.
 From 1 January 1945, it was commanded by Squadron Leader Richard Makgill.
 Prior to entering service, they were painted with RNZAF markings and given new serial numbers.
 They also received names in Māori, the indigenous language of New Zealand; the namesakes were four of the Māori canoes that carried the original migrants from Hawaiki to New Zealand.
 The interiors were reworked for carriage of passengers and freight and engineering staff of the RNZAF received training from experienced Royal Australian Air Force personnel.

-The Flying Boat Transport Flight began operating regular return services from Mechanics Bay, in Auckland, and Espiritu Santo with a stop at Nouméa, and Suva, in Fiji, respectively.
+In February the Flying Boat Transport Flight began operating regular return services from Mechanics Bay, in Auckland, and Espiritu Santo with a stop at Nouméa, and Suva, in Fiji, respectively.
 Special one-off flights were also to be undertaken as required.
-Flight times were typically between 7½ and 8½ hours, although adverse winds could add an extra 60 minutes onto the flight.
+Flight times were typically between 7½ and 8½ hours, although adverse winds could add up to an extra 60 minutes to the flight.
 Their inbound cargo was repatriated RNZAF personnel from the forward areas as the war effort in the South Pacific wound down.
 They would also carry mail and unofficial supplies of sugar and cigarettes, valuable commodities in New Zealand due to rationing.
 Paying civilian passengers were carried on outbound flights to Suva, each paying £30 for the fare.
-By September, the flights to and from Espiritu Santo ceased, and the aircraft switched to the Auckland-Suva route and by the end of the year, a total of 8,300 personnel had been repatriated by the Sunderlands, as well as the Lockheed Hudsons, Lodestars and Douglas Dakotas also carrying out repatriation flights.
+By September, the flights to and from Espiritu Santo ceased, and the aircraft switched to the Auckland-Suva route and by the end of the year, a total of 8,300 personnel had been repatriated by the Sunderlands and the Lockheed Hudsons, Lodestars and Douglas Dakotas also carrying out repatriation flights.
 After a number of engine failures, all of the Sunderlands were laid up for a number of months from October for their propellers to be replaced.
 During this time, the paintwork on each Sunderland was stripped, leaving the aircraft in a natural metal finish.

 One Sunderland, NZ4103, was converted for civilian operations in January 1946 and soon afterwards, two of the others were used for training of Tasman Empire Airways Limited (TEAL) flight crew, preparing them for the airline's newly acquired Short Sandringham flying boats.
-International service resumed in June, with the Sunderlands of the Flying Boat Transport Flight making weekly flights to Suva.
+International service resumed in June, with the Sunderlands of the Flying Boat Transport Flight making a weekly flight to Suva on a Friday, and returning the next day.
 Outbound passengers were typically civilian with military personnel taking seats on the inbound flights back to Auckland.
 However, by the end of the year, the majority of passengers in either direction were paying civilians.